Heileen: Heileen 3: New Horizons

 Heileen 3: New Horizons starts about five years after the events of the second game.
 It starts after Heileen and her friends are rescued by pirates and they offer their services to the pirates.
 The theme song New Horizons was written by Matthew Myers and is performed by Irulanne.

+Reception

+On Steam, the three games in the series received mixed-to-positive user reviews.
+Heileen 1: Sail Away received mixed reception, with reviewers noting the short length and limited character development relative to other visual novels, while acknowledging its quest system as a distinguishing feature.
+Heileen 2: The Hands of Fate holds a Mixed rating based on 19 user reviews, with 57% positive.
+The third installment, Heileen 3: New Horizons, received the most positive reception of the trilogy, holding a Positive rating with 80% of 26 user reviews recommending it, with the Virtues/Sins stat-raising system praised as an improvement over the earlier quest format.